Biography

 According to Wendy Leigh, her One Lifetime is Not Enough (1991) biographer, Zsa Zsa continued to undergo plastic surgery and beauty treatments well into her seventies.

-Since becoming a nonagenarian senior citizen in 1997, Zsa Zsa Gábor has been fairly low profile.
+During her 90s, Zsa Zsa Gábor was fairly low profile.
 She began making the news for a long list of health problems, beginning with a serious car accident in 2002 that left her partially paralyzed and in a wheelchair.
 This was followed by a stroke which impacted her speech, and required emergency surgery for a blocked artery in 2005.
 In 2010, Gábor fell out of bed, broke several bones, and had to have a hip replacement.
 In 2011 her right leg was amputated above the knee.

-On February 9, 2016, she was rushed to hospital; several reports have said she is having problems breathing due to a lung infection and must have a feeding tube that she’s had for several years replaced via surgery.
+On February 9, 2016, she was rushed to hospital; several reports said she was having problems breathing due to a lung infection and had to have a feeding tube that she’s had for several years replaced via surgery.

 A final quote from Zsa Zsa Gábor‘s book How to Catch a Man, How to Keep a Man, How to Get Rid of a Man (1970):